B i o g r a p h y

 Most recently Bernard made his Austrian solo recital premiere in recitals with pianist Christopher Devine and harpist Zsuzsanna Aba-Nagy in Vienna.

-Bernard Blary currently resides in Maple Ridge, British Columbia, Canada, and works as a freelance flutist, teacher, and arranger.
+Bernard Blary currently resides in Surrey, British Columbia, Canada, and works as a freelance flutist, teacher, and arranger.